isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution47.md

 ---
-title: An encrusting machine is typically used in bakeries/ confectionaries to automate the bun-filling process.
-The machine can take a batch of dough, inject the filling, shape the bun and lay the final product out in trays ready for delivery.
-It is recommended for the Encrusting machine to allow manufacturing of large products up to 180g to allow for scalability
+title: Encrusting Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution47
 ---

 ### Description

+An encrusting machine is typically used in bakeries/ confectionaries to automate the bun-filling process.
+The machine can take a batch of dough, inject the filling, shape the bun and lay the final product out in trays ready for delivery.
+It is recommended for the Encrusting machine to allow manufacturing of large products up to 180g to allow for scalability

 ### Details of Solution